KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 Given the (potentially huge) sizes that these image data Arrays can reach, repo-devs need to be particularly strict when it comes to coding up the data manipulations for these primitive functions.
 The following guidelines may help:
 + Precalculate any requirements that a primitive function may have - for instance, the locations of pixels in a matrix calculation, or the pixels that make up a tile - and cache the results in case other filter primitives can make use of them.
 + Always try to process the data array in a single pass.
 For instance, rather than use two loops to process image data by rows and columns, repo devs should use a single loop and calculate row/column positions within that loop.
-+ Always check to see if the current pixel is transparent (its alpha channel has a value of `0`) and, if yes, skip the calculations for that pixel.
++ Always check to see if the current pixel is transparent (its alpha channel has a value of `0`) and, if yes, skip the calculations for that pixel if possible.
 + When dealing with non-RGB color space calculations, use the color caches - calculating a pixel's OKLCH channel values is very computationally expensive which is why the results of the first calculation for a given color should be cached.

 ### Alpha channel filters